Sensors reveal a new way to protect the planet

 Partners: Google Earth Outreach, Colorado State University

 Wearable technology is a new frontier in data collection, and it can now reveal what chemicals are in our environment.
-Special wristbands absorb chemicals, allowing researchers to see the chemicals around us.
+For one project, we used special wristbands that absorb chemicals to allow researchers to see the chemicals around us.

 Partners: MyExposome, Oregon State University